Keydren Clark: Professional career

 In July 2006, he joined the recently promoted Greek League club Aigaleo.
 On July 19, 2007, he signed a contract with the Italian League club Scavolini Pesaro.
 In June 2008, he signed a contract with the Greek club Aris Thessaloniki.
 In June 2010, he signed a contract with the Italian League club Umana Venezia Reyer.
 In July 2013, he signed with Cimberio Varese.
 He parted ways with Varese on April 3, 2014.

 In September 2014, he signed a short-term deal with the French club JSF Nanterre, to replace injured T.J.
 Campbell.
 After Campbell returned, Clark left Nanterre.
 On December 24, 2014, he signed with SLUC Nancy for the rest of the season.

 On July 26, 2015, Clark signed with Acıbadem Üniversitesi of the Turkish Second Division.

 On August 6, 2017, Clark signed with Peristeri of the Greek 2nd Division.
 Clark won the 2017–18 Greek A2 Basket League with Peristeri On July 2, 2018, Clark officially re-signed with the Greek team for another season, after a brief stint with Orléans Loiret in France.

+Coaching career

+After his playing career concluded, Clark returned to Saint Peter's as an assistant coach in 2022.